 15. Sew down your waistband using a neat zig zag stitch, gently tugging the waistband as you go so that it aligns with the elastic inside and ensuring that the fabric is taught around the band.

-You’ve successfully copies your favorite underwear!
+You’ve successfully made your own DIY underwear from a t-shirt!
 Celebrate! 😀

 So whose making underwear this week?